wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 #### Ingest Rate by Source

-This section gives insight into the shape of your data.
+The **Ingest Rate by Source** section gives insight into the shape of your data.
 It shows the total number of sources reporting.
 It also monitors the rate of metrics creation and breaks it down by source.

 ![Ingestion rate by source showing a chart with the number of reporting sources and the top 20 sources.](images/point_rate_breakdown.png)